LogtalkDotOrg/logtalk3/examples/NOTES.md

 	for those programs

 - `benchmarks`
-	simple benchmarks for helping comparing the performance of Logtalk message sending when using different backend Prolog compilers and for comparing performance of message sending calls with predicate calls in plain Prolog and explicitly-qualified Prolog module calls
+	simple benchmarks for helping to compare the performance of Logtalk message sending when using different backend Prolog compilers and for comparing performance of message sending calls with predicate calls in plain Prolog and explicitly-qualified Prolog module calls